Chart Color Schemes

 Jamestown hosts an older demographic, ranking in the top quartile nationwide

-Jamestown's median age is 49, which is higher than the Rest of South Africa figure of 47 and substantially exceeds the national norm of 38.
-Compared to Rest of SA, Jamestown has a higher concentration of residents aged 85 and above (4.6%) but fewer individuals aged 35-44 (9.0%).
-Between the 2021 Census and now, the population aged 75-84 has grown from 9.4% to 10.7%, while the 45-54 age group has declined from 11.1% to 9.5%.
-By 2041, demographic projections indicate significant shifts in Jamestown's age structure.
-The 85+ group is projected to grow by 120% (from 76 to 168 people), reflecting the aging population trend where those aged 65 and above will account for all projected growth.
-Conversely, both the 45-54 and 0-4 age groups are expected to decrease in number.
+Jamestown's median age is 49, which is higher than the Rest of South Africa figure of 47, and substantially exceeds the national norm of 38.
+Compared to the Rest of SA, Jamestown has a higher concentration of residents aged 85+, at 4.6%, but fewer individuals aged 35-44, at 9.0%.
+Between the 2021 Census and now, the population aged 75 to 84 has grown from 9.4% to 10.7%, while the 45 to 54 age group has declined from 11.1% to 9.5%.
+By 2041, demographic projections show significant shifts in Jamestown's age structure.
+The 85+ group is projected to grow by 119%, reaching 168 people from the current 76.
+This growth will be led by those aged 65 and above, who will comprise all of the projected population growth.
+Conversely, both the 45 to 54 and 0 to 4 age groups are expected to decrease in number.